Murder, misdeeds add up to 95

 leads.
 He credited their work with helping to solve the case.
 Detective

-Commander Mike Veal of the Porter County Sheriff's Department said all the
+Commander Mike Veal of the Porter County Sheriff's Office said all the

 evidence at this point indicates that Matson acted alone.
 "That could change,